ganrad/aks-aspnet-sqldb-rest/README.md

 **IMPORTANT NOTES:**
 - Login to the Azure Portal using a browser window/tab.
 - Access the *Repositories* blade of your ACR instance.
 Note down the value of the latest **Tag** (Build ID number) of the Claims API container image which you built and pushed into the ACR using the Azure DevOps Delivery pipeline.
-- You will need this image **Tag** value to implement *Canary* application deployments in a subsequent section.
+- The ""Build ID number** will represent version **v3** of the Claims API microservice.
+You will be using this image **Tag** value to implement
+  - **Canary** application deployments in a subsequent section.
+  - **Intelligent request routing** and traffic splitting in the **Istio** *Service Mesh* extension project.

+>**NOTES:**
+At this point, you have built and deployed three different versions of the Claims API microservice.
+Each version has a separate **Build ID number**.
+For quick reference, here are the versions and their descriptions.
+- **v1**: Version 1 is the initial version of the microservice.
+- **v2**: Version 2 is the second version of the microservice and includes the enhancements for serving an OpenAPI for API end-points.
+- **v3**: Version 3 is the final version of the microservice and includes enhancements for sending metrics data to Azure Application Insights.

 ## J. Explore out of box AKS features